Sitecore-Hackathon/2023-Bring-Back-the-Hack/README.md

 >3. profit

 1. Download prerequesites
     * NodeJs 16.x
     * .NET 6.0 SDK
     * .NET Framework 4.8 SDK
     * Visual Studio 2019+
     * Docker for Windows, with Windows Containers enabled

-2. Pull down this repository [Link goes here]
+2. Download or use Git to pull down this project
-3. License to the root or update env
+3. Add add sitecore License to the project
-3. Init
-3. up
+    * Option 1: Add _Licese.xml_ file to _.\license_ folder
+    * Option 2: Add License code to _.\run\sitecore-xm1-sxa\.env_
+4. \.Init.ps1
+5. .\up.ps1

 After these steps run successfully you are ready to go.